Looking for additional pre-K options? Check out this list of programs that may have available seats now!

 If you live in New York City and your child was born in 2011, your child is eligible to attend a free, full-day, high-quality pre-K program in September 2015.
 Please note that the Main Round application period closed on Friday, April 24.
-Offer letters to all families who applied will be sent in June.Missed the application deadline?
-You can apply to new pre-K programs at district schools and NYCEECs during the Round 2 application period from June 22-July 10.
-You can apply in Round 2 even if you accept and pre-register for an offer received in the Main Round.
-More information about Round 2 will be available in June.
-Until then, you can:
+The Round 2 application period closed on Friday, July 10.

 No. If you don’t receive an offer to your first choice program, you’ll be placed on the waitlist for that program.